 Blessing Hospital Switches from Coax to Cat 5e

 Blessing Hospital had an old coaxial distribution system that was long overdue for an update.
 Patients constantly complained about poor picture quality and the maintenance department was always busy handling service calls.
 Rather than rip out their old coax then replace it with new coax, they decided to upgrade and “future proof” by installing Lynx.
-The new system delivers cable TV, satellite TV, and in-house programming to 336 TVs.
+The new system switches coax to cat 5e to delivers cable TV, satellite TV, and in-house programming to 336 TVs.

 After years of deteriorating television quality, Blessing Hospital in Quincy, IL, had to make a change.
 Patients were complaining verbally and in patient satisfaction surveys, listing poor picture quality, missing channels, or no reception at all, as major sources of aggravation.

 The root cause of the problem was a 40-year-old coax cable TV network with hundreds of connectors; many with oxidation and leakage issues, according to Ron Rose, Systems Control Specialist at the 403-bed hospital.
 The re-occurring results were weak signal strength, grainy or snowy pictures, and some televisions that wouldn’t receive all 14 available channels.

 Rose was constantly getting service calls.
 But faulty connectors were hard to find, sometimes harder to get to, and even more difficult to fix.
 He was reluctant to keep “patching up” the system and resisted recommending the expenditure of up to $150,000 to replace “old coax” with “new coax.”
 Ultimately, the hospital decided to upgrade the television infrastructure to a Category 5e cable network, using Lynx Broadband products to convert coaxial signals into signals that travel on twisted pair cable.